krystofl/krystofl.github.io/about.md

 Hi, I’m Krystof - engineer, adventurer, and all-around good guy.

+I’m a business leader and software engineer working primarily in intelligent systems that make the world a better place.
+My most recent job was CEO at Ecogate, an Inc. 5000 company.

 You can also find me on [LinkedIn](https://www.linkedin.com/in/{{ site.linkedin_username }}),
 [GitHub](https://github.com/{{ site.github_username }}),